Open-closed Deligne-Mumford field theories: geometric foundations

 \subsection{Acknowledgements}

-We are grateful to Mohammed Abouzaid and Nick Sheridan for helpful input and to Jake Solomon and Sara Tukachinsky for useful discussions.
-We thank Melissa Chiu-Chu Liu for her figures and her interest in our work.
-A.H. is grateful to Yash Deshmukh, Penka Georgieva, Hiro Lee Tanaka, and Nathalie Wahl for valuable conversations and thanks Mohan Swaminathan for generously sharing his knowledge on gluing.
+We would like to thank Mohammed Abouzaid, Nick Sheridan, Jake Solomon, and Sara Tukachinsky for useful discussions.
+We thank Melissa Chiu-Chu Liu for her figures and her interest in our work and Or Kedar for pointing out a problem with using rel--$C^\infty$ structures.
+A.H. is grateful to Soham Chanda and Penka Georgieva for valuable conversations and thanks Mohan Swaminathan for generously sharing his knowledge on gluing.
 K.H thanks Jonny Evans for helpful conversations, leading in particular to \textsection \ref{sec:extend-Thom-forms}.

-A.H. is financially supported by ERC Grant No.864919 and K.H. by EPSRC Grant EP/W015749/1.
+Part of this work was completed while both authors were in residence at the Simons Center for Geometry and Physics as well as the Mittag-Leffler Institute.
+We thank both institutes for their hospitality.
+A.H. is supported by ERC Grant No.864919 and K.H. was partially supported by EPSRC Grant EP/W015749/1.